Goals

 Login to the jail via SSH: ssh USERNAME@IP or ssh USERNAME@HOSTNAME to gain root rights with su.

-Customise package source
+Customize package source

 Install packages & activate services